-Here at Theme Park Tourist, our Disaster Files series has the unfortunate job of recording the in-depth histories of Disney’s (rare and often radical) failures.
+Here at Theme Park Tourist, our Declassified Disasters series has the unfortunate job of recording the in-depth histories of Disney’s (rare and often radical) failures.
 We’ve told the full, detailed, can’t-miss tales behind such epic flubs as Superstar Limo, the Rocket Rods, Walt Disney Studios Park, Journey into YOUR Imagination, the despised Stitch’s Great Escape, and so many more.

 And today, we turn to a disastrous Disney experience that’s unlike all the others in its scope and scale.
-DisneyQuest wasn’t just an oversized Disney arcade abandoned and left to rot; it was also a 21st century experiment in mass-producing theme park experiences gone horribly wrong.
+DisneyQuest wasn’t just an oversized Disney arcade abandoned and left to rot; it was also a 21st century experiment in mass-producing theme park experiences taken down by time.
 Today, we’ll check in on this unusual concept from design to destruction and relive the memories – good and bad – produced by this exceptionally odd project.

 1970s – Shopper’s paradise